sendbird/sendbird-platform-sdk-java/docs/GroupChannelApi.md

 <a name="gcUpdateBanById"></a>
 # **gcUpdateBanById**
-> SendBirdUser gcUpdateBanById(channelUrl, bannedUserId, apiToken, gcUpdateBanByIdData)
+> SendBirdUser gcUpdateBanById(apiToken, channelUrl, bannedUserId, gcUpdateBanByIdData)

 Update a ban